zephyrproject-rtos/zephyr/doc/getting_started/index.rst

    west flash

-You may need to install additional :ref:`host tools <debug-host-tools>` required by your board.
+You may need to install additional :ref:`host tools <flash-debug-host-tools>` required by your board.
 The ``west flash`` command will print an error if any required dependencies are missing.